Listen to the post (10 minutes, 16 seconds)

 The “I knew that you always hear me” says it all.

 Concerning Beautiful, what she needs is a few people of faith to agree with her.
 A million prayers without faith is a million misses.
 Keep the circle small and trusting.

 It is emotionally very hard for the sick person to trust, because the physical and emotional sensations of something being wrong are often overwhelming.
-The sheer duration of illness, with all the broken hopes, sends the person a loud message that “Nothing, really, will help you.”
-Like the quadriplegic lowered through the roof by his friends, let a small circle bear your burden.
+The sheer duration of the illness, with all the broken hopes, sends the person a loud message that “Nothing, really, will help you.”
+Like the paraplegic lowered through the roof by his friends, let a small circle bear your burden.
 They lowered him through the roof and Jesus first forgave his sins.
 That of course upset the religious people who knew only God can forgive sins.
 To finish helping the paraplegic, Jesus told him to get up and walk home.
 The man did just that.